 - Get medical help right away.
-Call 911 or have a friend take you to the emergency room, then contact the police.
+Call emergency medical services or have a friend take you to the emergency room, then contact the police.

-- Ask for a urine test to see if the drug is in your body.
+- Ask for a urine test to see if a drug is in your body.

 - Do not clean up where you think you were assaulted.